Getting Started

 Install SBCL

-On both Linux and OS X, we’ll use SBCL as the Common Lisp implementation.
+On both Linux and macOS, we’ll use SBCL as the Common Lisp implementation.

 Ubuntu/Debian